guillaume-haerinck/cube-beast-editor/doc/README.md

 For now, we read synchroniously our framebuffer when we are with Emscripten, but this has a performance hit.
 We are [not the firsts](https://github.com/emscripten-core/emscripten/issues/5861) to encounter this issue and there seems to have ways to fix it, but it wasn't a priority for now.

 There is also a problem with **[non-power of 2](https://www.khronos.org/opengl/wiki/NPOT_Texture) Render Targets**.
 It works for textures, but not for deepth buffer.
-AS the framebuffer is always the size of the viewport, we had to round our Shadow Map to the upper-power of 2.
+As the framebuffer is always the size of the viewport, we had to round our Shadow Map to the upper-power of 2.
 This means that on Emscripten builds, shadows do not behave that well.
 As well, we will try to only use power-of-2 render targets in the future, but it is not a priority.

 ___
 ### B - Shadows